MJ Melendez Preview, Player Props: Royals vs. Blue Jays

-The Kansas City Royals, including MJ Melendez (.385 on-base percentage in past 10 games, 76 points above season-long percentage), take on starter Kevin Gausman and the Toronto Blue Jays at Rogers Centre, Saturday at 3:07 PM ET.
+The Kansas City Royals, including MJ Melendez (.410 on-base percentage in past 10 games, 101 points above season-long percentage), take on starter Jose Berrios and the Toronto Blue Jays at Rogers Centre, Sunday at 1:37 PM ET.

 MJ Melendez Game Info & Props vs. the Blue Jays